 Mr. Pham’s love for learning unusual skills began early.
 He began attending selected college classes in the 6th grade, during which he developed a love for coffee and musical instruments.
 He attended undergraduate at UC Davis where despite double majoring, he graduated in just six quarters.
 There, he picked up fencing and foraging.
 He then attended law school at Indiana University on a scholarship where he was the managing editor of the Federal Communications Law Journal and Captain of the Indiana University Men’s Foil Team.
 While in Indiana, he cultivated his outdoorsmanship and parkour skills.

 No matter where he practiced, Mr. Pham found himself the go-to person for difficult litigation problems, especially ones that seemed impossible.
-His knowledge of the nuances of arcane real estate law, his novel approach to solving litigation problems, and his ability to craft persuasive legal briefs makes him an extremely effective attorney.
+His knowledge of the nuances of arcane real estate law, his novel approach to solving litigation problems, and his ability to craft persuasive legal briefs make him an extremely effective attorney.

 Eventually, Mr. Pham found kindred spirits in Mr. Lubin and Mr. Caplin.
 After countless discussions about novel approaches to litigation cases and debates about complex areas of law, the three became fast friends.
 That friendship eventually evolved into Lubin Pham + Caplin LLP.

 - J.D., Maurer School of Law at Indiana University, Bloomington, Indiana

 - B.A., University of California at Davis, Davis, California

 - New York, 2014